wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 * Only domains shorter than 64 characters are supported.
 * Only HTTPS traffic is supported; HTTP is not allowed.

-## Upgrading the Edge node
+## Upgrading the Edge Inline

 Since the Edge node is a managed solution, Wallarm takes care of all upgrades.
 The latest stable node version is always deployed on the Edge.

-## Deleting the Edge node
+## Deleting the Edge Inline

-To delete your Edge deployment, you need to unsubscribe from the Wallarm Security Edge platform.
-Direct deletion of the deployment itself is not available.
-If you wish to proceed, please contact sales@wallarm.com, and they will cancel your Security Edge subscription, resulting in the node's deactivation.
+To delete your Edge deployment, you need to unsubscribe from the Wallarm Security Edge platform by contacting sales@wallarm.com.
+We will cancel your Security Edge subscription, resulting in the nodes' deactivation.

-If you intend to delete and re-create the node, you can adjust the settings of the existing deployment, and the node will be re-deployed with the updated configuration.
+If you intend to delete and re-create the nodes, you can adjust the settings of the existing deployment, and the nodes will be re-deployed with the updated configuration.

 ## Statuses